Assholes, that is what they eventually called us Greeks

 This was true.
 We had nothing that could penetrate their good armor.
 This information about how they showed their men got back to us but we thought it was pretty useless information except for that one officer.

 The color bearer was the most important foot soldier since he had to protect the colors (flag) so after the officers he got the best armor, it was solid plate armor.
-Here on the field of battle suddenly an officer of mine appeared to get upset and randomly pick up one of our 40,000 bows and an equally random arrow and shoot it through the armor of the color bearer.
+Here on the field of battle suddenly an officer of mine appeared to get upset and randomly pick up one of our 40,000 bows and an equally random arrow and shoot it through their best armor and their color bearer.

 There was no communication between us so the officer took the initiative on his own.

-My worry was that they would come right at us full on and overwhelm us with their superior numbers but they directed their anger at their officers for lying to them.
+My worry was that they would come right at us full on and overwhelm us with their superior numbers but they directed their anger at their own officers for lying to them about their armor.

 He would find me later when he was ready and we would go over the plan and then compile this info with that of about three other officers and sometimes we would spend the whole night working through all the possibilities so we would not be killed in our next battle.